 The fitness centers provide everything you would need for a strength training or cardio workout.
 You could even find the space to do Zumba Live with your dance crew back home while they are snowed in.

 But if you’re anything like me, you might prefer to enjoy as much Florida sunshine as possible while visiting.
 Thankfully, Grand Floridian has a wonderful place to jog.
-Sometimes I even visit the resort just so I can take in a long, leisurely jog.
+Sometimes I visit the resort just so I can take in a long, leisurely jog.

 You’ll even pass by Disney’s Wedding Chapel that sits between Grand Floridian and Polynesian.
 Technically, it is part of the Grand’s property.